gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 }
 ```

-The above example shows a contrived example for the `cache`, but it can used in more sophisticated cases to reduce the time it takes to run your plugin.
-For example, by caching a timestamp, you can use it to fetch solely the data that has been updated from the data source:
+The above snippet shows a contrived example for the `cache`, but it can be used in more sophisticated cases to reduce the time it takes to run your plugin.
+For example, by caching a timestamp, you can use it to fetch solely the data that has been updated since the last time data was fetched from the source:

 ```javascript:title=source-plugin/gatsby-node.js
 exports.sourceNodes = async ({ cache }) => {